-We will receive net proceeds of approximately \$ million from the sale of 9,250,000 common units in this offering (including a net capital contribution of \$ million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$ million, including a proportionate net capital contribution of \$ million from our general partner.
-We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and for general partnership purposes.
+We will receive net proceeds of approximately \$ million from the sale of 10,500,000 common units in this offering, after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+If the underwriters exercise their overallotment option in full, we will receive net proceeds of approximately \$ million.
+We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings under EPO's multi-year revolving credit facility.

 In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and other acquisitions.
-Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-As of January 5, 2010, we had \$195.5 million of borrowings outstanding under our multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 0.73% per annum.
-Our multi-year revolving credit facility will mature in November 2012.
-A portion of borrowings outstanding under our multi-year revolving credit facility was used to refinance TEPPCO indebtedness outstanding under the TEPPCO Revolving Credit Facility prior to the TEPPCO Merger.
+Amounts repaid under EPO's multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
+As of November 29, 2010, we had \$1.3 billion of borrowings outstanding under EPO's multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 0.853% per annum.
+EPO's multi-year revolving credit facility will mature in November 2012.
+EPO used availability under its multi-year revolving credit facility to retire approximately \$1.1 billion of Holdings' debt obligations concurrent with the Holdings Merger.
+Holdings no longer has any debt outstanding.